Gokula Jat: 1st Battle of Tilpat (1669)

+2nd Battle of Tilpat

-In 1669, Gokula Dev with 20,000 farmers, mostly Jats, faced the Mughals 20 miles from Tilpat.
-Abdul Nabi attacked them.
-At first he appeared to be gaining ground, but in the middle of the fighting he was killed on 12 May 1669 (21st Dhu al Hijja, 1079 A.H.).
-They retreated to Tilpat, where Hasan Ali followed and besieged them aided by reinforcements of 10,000 musketeers, 5,000 rocketmen, and 250 artillery pieces.
-Amanulla, the Faujdar of the environs of Agra was also sent to reinforce Hasan Ali.
+In 1669, Gokula Dev, with 20,000 Jat farmers, fought the Mughals, about 20 miles from Tilpat.
+Abdul Nabi Khan, a Mughal faujdar, attacked them.
+While Khan was initially successful, he was killed by the Jats on 12 May 1669 (21st Dhu al Hijja, 1079 A.H.).
+Gokula Dev and his followers then retreated to Tilpat, where Hasan Ali Khan, an Aurangzeb-appointed Mughal officer, followed and besieged them with reinforcements of 10,000 musketeers, 5,000 rocketmen, and 250 artillery pieces.
+Amanulla, the Faujdar of the environs of Agra, was also sent to reinforce Hasan Ali Khan.
+Gokula and his followers were captured alive and taken first to Delhi, and then to Agra, where Gokula was executed by Emperor Aurangzeb's decree.

 Death

-Gokula was brought to Agra, following his capture by Mughals he was executed by having his limbs cut off one by one on a public platform in Agra.
-Gokula son and daughter were forcibly converted to Islam by the Mughal authorities under Aurangzeb.
-These conversions were not voluntary and were part of the broader context of Mughal policies toward non-Muslim rebels during Aurangzeb’s reign, and his followers were imprisoned.
-Meanwhile, innocent people caught up in the fighting were released after proper inquiries, and the elderly and children were handed over to a court eunuch for care.
+Gokula was brought to Agra, following his capture by the Mughal forces at the Battle of Tilpat.
+He was executed by having his limbs cut off, one by one, on a public platform in Agra.
+Gokula's son and daughter were forcibly converted to Islam by the Mughal authorities under Aurangzeb.
+These conversions were not voluntary and were part of the broader context of Mughal policies toward non-Muslim rebels during Aurangzeb’s reign.
+In addition, Gokula's followers were imprisoned.
+Meanwhile, innocent people involved in the fighting were released after proper inquiries, and the elderly and children were handed over to a court eunuch for care.

 Legacy

-Gokula is remembered as one of the earliest peasant leaders and freedom fighters in northern India who resisted Mughal authority during the reign of Emperor Aurangzeb.
-His uprising in 1669, represented a episode of agrarian and regional resistance in the 17th century.
-Though the revolt was eventually suppressed, Gokula’s defiance inspired subsequent peasant leaders such as Rajaram of Sinsini and Churaman, who later consolidated the Jat power base in the region of Bharatpur.

-Gokula rebellion is also regarded as an early expression of rural discontent against oppressive taxation and religious persecution during Aurangzeb's reign.

 A Rajasthani poet, Balveer Singh Karuna, in his book Samarveer Gokula wrote that: